aegiswp/theme/README.md

 Multisite compatible and WooCommerce, SEO, and LMS ready, it has been carefully crafted to uphold performance, accessibility, and usability in mind.

+Built to be compatible with well-coded plugins and all major page builders, including Elementor, Beaver Builder, Visual Composer, and Brizy, and most importantly, made to last an eternity.

 ### Getting Started with Aeon